Ralph200607/Take-Home-Exercises-Jan-2025/Exercise1/README.md

 Create a public static class called `Utilities`.
 This class will have public static methods which can be used to do common testing.

-1. Create a method that will validate a numeric value to be a non-zero postive.
+1. Create a method that will validate a numeric value to be a non-zero positive.
 1. Create a method that will validate a numeric value is in 100 unit increments.

 ### The `Unit Tests`